Reserve a Lab

 Both the Budig and Fraser Hall labs have black and white laser printers available.
 Paper is provided, but printing costs $.08 per page.

 If you move extra chairs into the computer classroom, please see that they are returned to their previous location.

 The Budig Instructional Lab is currently priority based, in that the IT Client Solutions and Training group has first priority for reservations, due to this being their primary training facility.
 Reservations may be held for some time before being approved.
 Contact the IT-CSC if you have questions.

 Reservations are accepted at any time, and are dealt with in a timely manner.
 Reservations for future semesters are dealt with in the month and weeks preceding the start of that semester, to allow all groups and parties the opportunity to submit reservations.
-All attempts are made to accomodate as many requests as possible.
+All attempts are made to accommodate as many requests as possible.

 Every effort is made to keep computers operable in the computer classrooms.
 However, because of hardware and software problems, some machines may not be available.
 Report computer problems to Lab staff in person (Budig) or by phone call (Fraser, due to no staff present) by calling 4-0218 to contact staff at the nearest computer lab.
 Give the computer number (available on the front of the machine, eg., PClab05) and a description of the problem.